puggen1/js-frameworks-ca-bendik/README.md

 ### Packages used

-for this project i have used a few diffrent packaged:
+for this project i have used a few diffrent packages:

 - [MUI](https://mui.com/) for some components, easy modal and icons
 - [Redux toolKit](https://redux-toolkit.js.org/) for shopping cart features